brenmous/flask-jwt-cognito/README.md

 ```

 If the current implementation is too restrictive, you can still browse the code for the
-`FlaskJWTCognito` to see examples of fetching and decoding JWTs from Cognito, and storing
+`FlaskJWTCognito` class to see examples of fetching and decoding JWTs from Cognito, and storing
 access and refresh tokens as cookies for authorization.